mscheuer92/mscheuer92.github.io/README.md

 #Welcome to my page!

-First, let's start off by going over how to setting up an ssh connection in Eclipse.
+First, let's start off by setting up an ssh connection between Eclipse and GitHub.
-This is important to do so we can make commits!
+(This is important to do so we can make commits!)

 You can save the ssh-keys in any folder on your computer.